-Interest rates on PWLB and NLF fixed rate loans and PWLB variable rate loans are determined by the UK Debt Management Office (DMO) using a methodology specified by HM Treasury in accordance with section 5 of the National Loans Act 1968.
+Interest rates on PWLB1 and NLF2 fixed rate loans and PWLB variable rate loans are determined by the UK Debt Management Office (DMO) using a methodology specified by HM Treasury in accordance with section 5 of the National toans Act 1968.
 The methodology is designed to ensure that the Government does not on-lend at rates lower than those at which it could notionally borrow, and generally to ensure compliance with the policies of HM Treasury.

-This DMO technical note replaces PWLB Circular 151 of 1 May 2012.
+This DMO technical note replaces the version of December 2012.